Halebury’s Chris Rawlinson discusses the importance of culture in delivering successful change projects.

 For large scale projects that will impact all staff such as moving your operations to cloud-based applications, changing to a new system provider or implementing automation, you need to put people at the centre of the project.
 These types of projects will likely involve technical changes, process changes and a different user experience for staff.
 In order to implement these changes in the most positive and least disruptive way possible, these elements should be looked at together.
 For example, can the technical changes allow processes to be simplified?
 Can user experience be improved?
 Taking the time to consider how these changes can be as beneficial as possible will not only make the project more successful, but will also create an easier and more positive transition for staff.

 Whether you consider this people-centered approach to be part of a company culture or even just an improvement in communications, this can be the key to success for all kinds of companies.
 Let’s be clear, we’re not suggesting giving people everything that they want; change within a company will always face some resistance.
 It is simply about taking different perspectives into consideration and recognising the value that people have in any business.
+This is often what Business Executive Coaching aims to teach the leaders who handle such change within a company.
+When the message from the top is clear, employees can organize themselves and tackle any challenges that come their way.

 In contrast, when you try to implement change within an organisation that has a negative culture, it will often be unclear what the actual aims of a project are.
 When team members are not taken into consideration during the planning, you can come up against opposition from those who foresee problems with the new technology or don’t understand why it is necessary.